COVID-19 Screening Tool

 If you choose to not get tested, you will need to isolate for at least 10 days, and until you no longer have fever for 24 hours and your other symptoms have resolved.
 If you have travelled or been exposed to a case, you should continue to self-isolate (quarantine) for the remainder of the 14-day period.

-Additional recommendations are being made in the Winnipeg Metropolitan Region and Southern Health-Santé Sud region due to the high volume of COVID-19 cases and the need to urgently reduce spread of the virus.
+Additional recommendations are being made during the existing Critical (red) level restrictions due to the high volume of COVID-19 cases and the need to urgently reduce spread of the virus.
 For anyone who is symptomatic, or has a household member who is symptomatic, the entire household needs to self-isolate pending COVID test results.
 The symptomatic individual needs to stay in their own room and, if possible, use their own bathroom and not use common areas.
-Exemptions are in place for asymptomatic household members if they are an essential worker required to wear PPE while at work, such as a health-care worker or first responder.
+Exemptions are in place for asymptomatic household members if they are an essential worker required to wear PPE while at work, such as health-care workers, first responders, teachers, or educational assistants.

 Physical distancing is used to intentionally reduce close contact between people to try to stop the progression of community transmission of any virus.
 Physical distancing strategies for all Manitobans include: